dwarvesf/playground/Market report/2024-august.md

 Looking ahead, we see a future where software development revolves less around manual coding and more around directing AI to create optimal solutions.
 The challenge will be preserving the creativity and problem-solving that make development rewarding, while still embracing AI's efficiencies.
 For many of us, the idea of coding without AI is already hard to imagine, signaling a significant shift in software engineering.

-### Amazon Developers Embrace 79% of Auto-Generated Code Reviews for Upgrading Foundation Software
+### Amazon developers embrace 79% of auto-generated code reviews for upgrading foundation software

 Amazon's GenAI assistant, Amazon Q, is revolutionizing software maintenance by slashing upgrade times from 50 developer-days to mere hours.
 We think this efficiency is a game-changer, allowing developers to focus on more valuable tasks instead of getting stuck on version upgrades.
 In less than six months, Amazon modernized over half its production Java systems with minimal developer involvement, proving the power of AI-driven automation.